jehboyes/finance_manager/docs/source/glossary.rst

         This result is intuitively correct: it shows that a fractional FTE is the number of hours worked as a proportion of the maximum number of hours workable (the :math:`\frac{a}{b}` term), plus a small extra from the error term, which is equivalent to about :math:`5\frac{1}{2}` hours additional work.
 In financial terms, this translates to an absolute increase in salary of between £100 and £200 per member of fractional staff.

+    Spine Point

+        A spine point is a number which corresponds to an annual salary; in other words, a post's pro rata salary is defined by the value of its
+        Spine Point.
+Each successive spine point has a value 2.7% higher than the last (on average).
+The value of a spine point can increase from year to year, to reflect the institution awarding an annual increment (a.k.a. a cost-of-living increase).

+        The majority of posts are defined as being on a particular **grade**, which is a collection of successive spine points.
+Usually, staff will begin a post on the lowest spine point in a grade, and automatically move to the next spine point in a grade each August, until they reach the highest spine point in the grade.
+Staff in the probationary period are not eligible to have their spine point increased in August: if a staff member was in their probationary period in August, then their increment will be automatically awarded at the end of their probationary period; alternatively, if August does not intersect their probationary period, they will not receieve an automatic spine point increase.